Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Results and discussion

-Fig. \ref{figurestar}(b) displays a monotonic dependence of $\overline{\cal W}({\tilde R}, \xi)$ on ${\tilde R}$ for different values of $\xi$.
-Clearly, $\overline{\cal W}({\tilde R}, \xi)$ decays exponentially, but depending on $\xi$ it can show a regime where the elastic-electrostatic coupling contributes a purely repulsive additional interaction for small ${\tilde R}$, reverting invariably to an attractive regime of additional interaction for large enough ${\tilde R}$.
-In addition, the larger $\xi$ is, the faster is the decay of the additional elastic-electrostatic coupling generated interaction.
-The screening length can be in fact much smaller then the Debye length, so the elastic-electrostatic coupling effect can be short range.
+Inset (b) in Fig. \ref{figurestar} displays a monotonic dependence of $\overline{\cal W}({\tilde R}, \xi)$ on ${\tilde R}$ for different values of $\xi$.
+Clearly, $\overline{\cal W}({\tilde R}, \xi)$ decays exponentially, but depending on $\xi$ it can show a regime where the { { electrostatic-elastic}} coupling contributes a purely repulsive additional interaction for small ${\tilde R}$, reverting invariably to an attractive regime of additional interaction for large enough ${\tilde R}$.
+In addition, the larger $\xi$ is, the faster is the decay of the additional { { electrostatic-elastic}} coupling generated interaction.
+The screening length can be in fact much smaller then the Debye length, so the { { electrostatic-elastic}} coupling effect can be short range.

-A simple continuum model of electrostatic-elastic coupling between mobile small ions and a fixed colloidal lattice, based on the mean-field electrostatic energy and Hookeian elasticity, coupled by minimal coupling terms and solved in the linearized mean-field framework, can thus lead to an attractive additional component in the overall interaction between two test particles in the colloidal lattice.
+A simple continuum model of { electrostatic-elastic} coupling between mobile small ions and a fixed colloidal lattice, based on the mean-field electrostatic energy and Hookeian elasticity, coupled by minimal coupling terms and solved in the linearized mean-field framework, can thus lead to an attractive additional component in the overall interaction between two test particles in the colloidal lattice.
 While this lattice-mediated interaction evaluated on the mean-field level cannot overpower the underlying electrostatic repulsion between charges, it can effectively eliminate it, {\sl i.e.} when $\overline{\cal W}({\tilde R}, \xi) = -1$.
-On the level of this theory the electrostatic-elastic coupling can thus substantially diminish the repulsion between two mobile charges but cannot completely reverse its sign.
+On the level of this theory the { electrostatic-elastic} coupling can thus substantially diminish the repulsion between two mobile charges but cannot completely reverse its sign.